Multiwave COVID-19 Prediction from Social Awareness using Web Search and Mobility Data: CONCLUSION

 Motivated by the multiwave outbreak of COVID-19 across the globe, we establish the SAB-GNN to predict future infection cases.
-Besides the historical infection and mobility data used in existing studies, our approach utilizes the novel symptom-related web search data which provides alternative evidence of future waves.
+Except for the historical infection and mobility data, our approach utilizes the novel symptom-related web search data which provides alternative evidence of future waves.
 More importantly, we consider the social awareness decay effect and propose the social awareness recovery module to estimate the actual infection risks.
 Experiments on the third and fourth peaks of Tokyo affirm that the SAB-GNN outperforms other baseline models and captures the increasing trend of pandemic waves.
 Our method is applicable to many countries given the wide coverage of web search data.